 consideration.
 The recommendation of the committee will be sent to the

 district secretary in sufficient time so that the district secretary is able to

 send both the proposed resolution or amendment and the recommendation of the

-trustees just prior to the convention, for each proposed amendment or resolution,
+prior to the convention, for each proposed amendment or resolution,

 without any recommended changes suggested by the committee on resolutions.